Dhruv-Jauhar/Web-Scraper-for-Bulbapedia/README.md

 #Scrapper for Bulbapedia
-The aim of this program is to extract information on Pokemons such as their name,type,abilities,stats.... from Bulbpapedia to create a database of all relevant data on them.
+The aim of this program is to extract information on Pokemons such as their name,type,abilities,stats.... from bulbpapedia.com to create a database of all relevant data on them.
 This data will act as the foundation for a future data analytics project.
 I will analyze decisions made by veteran players of an online indie game called Pokemon Showdown to generate more such affective teams.

 #The web scrapper will extract the following data from bulbapedia: